snorberhuis/triodos-manager-csv-converter/README.md

-# Bank Transaction Converter for Manager
+# Triodos Manager CSV converter
 This simple Python script converts transactions in a format provided by the `Triodos Bank` to a format usable by `Manager.io`.
 My company uses Triodos banking and the free [Manager.io](https://www.manager.io) desktop client for bookkeeping.
 Using this converter I am able to download transaction records in csv and import them in `Manager.io`.